- Sumatran rhinos are a critically endangered species, with an estimated 30 remaining in the wild, per the IUCN Red List.

-A baby Sumatran rhino was born in an Indonesian sanctuary.
+A baby Sumatran rhino was born in an Indonesian sanctuary in November 2023.

-The Indonesian Ministry of Environment and Forestry just announced in a press release that a Sumatran rhino named Rosa gave birth to a female baby Sumatran rhino on March 24.
-She was born in the Sumatran Rhino Sanctuary (TNWK SRS), located in Way Kambas National Park in Lampung Province, Indonesia.
+In March 2022, the Indonesian Ministry of Environment and Forestry announced in a press release that a Sumatran rhino named Rosa gave birth to a female baby Sumatran rhino on March 24.
+She was born in the Sumatran Rhino Sanctuary (TNWK SRS).

 The Sumatran Rhino Sanctuary aims to repopulate the critically endangered species.